 - Adviser - Dr. Philip Moremen, Associate Professor

-To get involved, or for more information, contact International Law Society President, Sam Matino at firstname.lastname@example.org.
+To get involved, or for more information, contact International Law Society President, Allison McManus at Allison.firstname.lastname@example.org

 The Journal of Diplomacy and International Relations

 The Journal of Diplomacy and International Relations, published bi-annually, provides a unique forum for international leaders in government, the private sector, academia, and nongovernmental organizations to analyze and comment on international affairs.
 The Journal of Diplomacy offers timely, thought-provoking and original scholarship.